Skip to content

 Qualifications

-• An Associate degree or equivalent or one year of related work experience
+• A High School Diploma or equivalent and one year of related work experience

 • Good communication and organizational skills